axelaronsson/ListPedia/README.md

 # ListPedia
 An app that lists search results from Wikipedia.
-Assignment from DPJ Workspace.
+Assignment from a recruitment process.